SUMO - Latest Release (Version 1.23.1)#

 macOS#

-You can read the Homebrew-based installation guide here or follow the Build instructions here.
+You can also read the Homebrew-based installation guide here or follow the build instructions.
+The usage of the homebrew bottles is discouraged.

 In order to have a more native feel on macOS, we provide some application launchers (icons / shortcuts).
 These launchers work with all versions of SUMO and do not need to be updated.